 The same Johann Sebastian Bach monument like on the photo above, but from a different angle of view.
 In addition to Bach's journey of life you get an idea of my "chaos": while Bach moved from Weimar to the city of Arnstadt and returned later, you will find my two photos of Weimar here.
 At Weimar Johann Sebastian Bach's first stay was six months, a second period was almost a length of nine years.

 A page still to come soon.
 What actually are "Bach museums + more"?
 Well, according to my definition these are those facilities, where you can experience something "special" regarding Johann Sebastian Bach.
 That is the Bach House in Eisenach or the Bach Archive at Leipzig.
 Borderline is the city of Lueneburg, which is no doubt a Bach city, it is even a Johann Sebastian Bach city.
 And, Lueneburg is great.
 But ... there is just a church to visit, in which young Johann Sebastian Bach has played music, learned and sung.
 And that was it regarding JSB.
-The ladies and gentlemen of the tourism board are invited to tell me, if I am wrong.
-I am serious and I ask for such.
+The ladies and gentlemen of the tourism board are invited to tell me if I am wrong.
+I am serious, and I ask for such.
 And, there is no Bach museum or such at Ohrdruf as well.
 The Bach city of Weimar is borderline as well, no Bach monument nor a Bach museum - but I prefer Weimar, Bach wise, to Lueneburg.
-So we will introduce on that special site: the Bach Stem House at Wechmar, the Veit Bach Mill at Wechmar, The Bach House at Eisenach, the Bach Museum at Eisenach and the Bach House and the Bach Church at Arnstadt.
-In addition the Wedding Church in the Bach village of Dornheim and last but not least the Bach Archive at Leipzig, the Bach Museum in Leipzig and finally the St. Thomas Church with the grave of Johann Sebastian Bach in Leipzig.
+So we will introduce on that particular site: the Bach Stem House at Wechmar, the Veit Bach Mill at Wechmar, The Bach House at Eisenach, the Bach Museum at Eisenach and the Bach House and the Bach Church at Arnstadt.
+Also the wedding church in the Bach village of Dornheim and last but not least the Bach Archive at Leipzig, the Bach Museum in Leipzig and finally the St. Thomas Church with the grave of Johann Sebastian Bach in Leipzig.

-Maybe, if you are interested in Johann Sebastian Bach - and you are not just excited by his music – you have heard about the following: the "Ursprung", you might translate it as the "Origin", but we won't call it that way in the future.
-The term "Ursprung" is a short cut for Bach fans for a collection of the musicians in Bach's family until 1735.
-This list was collected and written by Johann Sebastian Bach himself, when he was fifty years old.
-Fifty-three musicians, arranged perfectly by numbers.
-On this website you will find the Ursprung in the original handwriting, in a proper font in old German, in a modern font and ...
+Maybe, if you are interested in Johann Sebastian Bach - and you are not just excited by his music – you have heard about the following: the "Ursprung," you might translate it as the "Origin," but we won't call it that way in the future.
+The term "Ursprung" is a shortcut for Bach fans for a collection of the musicians in Bach's family until 1735.
+This list was collected and written by Johann Sebastian Bach himself when he was fifty years old.
+Fifty-three musicians arranged perfectly by numbers.
+On this website, you will find the Ursprung in the original handwriting, in a proper font in old German, in a modern font and ...
 I guess you hoped for such: in an English translation.
 For German readers, thanks to Martin Schlu, there is another version, which is a change from the back then German way of talking and writing to a nowadays way to express things.
-The whole title by the way is "Ursprung der Musicalisch-Bachischen Familie", which is "Origin of the Musical-Bachish Family" or better translated, if there is such a thing: the "Origin of the Musical Bach Family".
+The whole title, by the way, is "Ursprung der Musicalisch-Bachischen Familie," which is "Origin of the Musical-Bachish Family" or better translated, if there is such a thing: the "Origin of the Musical Bach Family."

 Exquisite: the still young Johann Sebastian Bach in the city of Muehlhausen.
 Right next to his monument's foundation.
 As if he didn't belong on it yet.
 Johann Sebastian Bach lived in the Bach city of Muehlhausen only for a short period.
-Inside Thuringia the next place was: Weimar.
+Inside Thuringia, the next place was: Weimar.
 Again.
 Two more Bach cities added to the whole life journey: that is first the Bach city of Koethen in Saxony-Anhalt and finally the Bach city in general, Leipzig in Saxony.

 Are there many personal letters of Johann Sebastian Bach still existing as an original?
 There is just one.
 That is the famous letter from Bach to his friend George Erdmann.
 While some artists left truckloads of personal letters, some of them at least a reasonable number, there exists only one letter; to Erdmann written by Johann Sebastian Bach.
 You read clearly, how a desperate Bach contacted his former school friend and requested whether he knew about a vacant job for the Thomas Cantor.
-Where the original letter to George Erdmann can be found today – was a challenge for us, but we achieved it nevertheless, so this chapter could be accomplished.
+Where the original letter to George Erdmann can be found today – was a challenge for us, but we achieved it nevertheless so that this chapter could be accomplished.

-At the Bach Square in the city of Koethen (...see the hint on the left in the photo?) you find the monument of Johann Sebastian Bach.
-Behind the Bach monument you see the house, where Bach once lived with his family.
-Actually it is the second home in Koethen.
+At the Bach Square in the city of Koethen (...see the hint on the left in the photo?), you find the monument of Johann Sebastian Bach.
+Behind the Bach monument, you see the house, where Bach once lived with his family.
+Actually, it is the second home in Koethen.
 The first doesn't exist anymore.
 The life of the Bachs or the Bache, like they were called back then, led the family to this first Bach city outside of Thuringia: Koethen in Saxony-Anhalt.